tomita-ychr/simple-selenium-checker/README.md

 ### execif

 The scenario can be nested.
-If you use the execif directive, you skip the after that.Every key of assertions is available for each element of execif.
-Together the key `bool` is available. this is useful in placeholder described below.
+If you use the execif directive, you skip the after that.
+Every key of assertions is available for each directive of execif.
+Also, the key `bool` is available. this is useful in placeholder described below.

 ```js
 const scenario = [